There are two reasons to understand the fool in Proverbs. To learn how to:

-- You won’t be able to help but look like a fool when you respond, hence the quote, “Don’t argue with a fool because onlookers won’t be able to tell the difference.”
+- You won’t be able to help but look like foolish when you respond, hence the quote, “Don’t argue with a fool because onlookers won’t be able to tell the difference.”

-There’s a verse saying not to answer a fool, and the verse immediately after that says the opposite?
-It looks like a contradiction unless you consider how well it captures the predicament you’re in with a fool:
+Proverbs 26:4 says not to answer a fool, and then Proverbs 26:5 says the opposite?
+It looks like a contradiction unless you consider how well it captures the predicament you’re facing:

-- You can’t answer a fool because of his foolishness.
+- You can’t answer because of his foolishness.

-- You should answer a fool so he learns some wisdom.
+- You should answer so he learns some wisdom.